-105 Appointment [SM, s 107]
+118 Appointment [SM, s 128]

-- (1) A voter for the general meeting may appoint a proxy to act for the person at the general meeting. - (2) However, the body corporate may by special resolution prohibit the use of proxies- - (a) for particular things described in the special resolution; or - (b) altogether. - (3) An appointment under subsection (1) has effect subject to the operation of a special resolution under subsection (2). - (4) A person must not hold- - (a) if there are 20 or more lots included in the community titles scheme-proxies greater in number than 10% of the lots; or - (b) if there are fewer than 20 lots included in the scheme-more than 1 proxy. - (5) The appointment of a proxy is effective only if the voter or the holder of the proxy gives, by hand, by post or by facsimile, a properly completed proxy form to the secretary before- - (a) the start of the meeting where the proxy is to be exercised; or - (b) if the body corporate has fixed an earlier time by which proxies must be given (that can not, however, be earlier than 24 hours before the time fixed for the meeting)-the earlier time.
+- (1) A voter for the general meeting may appoint a proxy to act for the person at the general meeting. - (2) However, the body corporate may by special resolution prohibit the use of proxies- - (a) for particular things described in the special resolution; or - (b) altogether. - (3) An appointment under subsection (1) has effect subject to the operation of a special resolution under subsection (2). - (4) A person must not hold-

+- (a) if there are 20 or more lots included in the community titles scheme-proxies greater in number than 5% of the lots; or - (b) if there are fewer than 20 lots included in the scheme-more than 1 proxy. - (5) The appointment of a proxy is effective only if the voter or the holder of the proxy gives, in a way mentioned in section 210(2), a properly completed proxy form to the secretary before- - (a) the start of the meeting at which the proxy is to be exercised; or - (b) if the body corporate has fixed an earlier time by which proxies must be given, that can not, however, be earlier than 24 hours before the time fixed for the meeting-the earlier time.

-106 Form of proxy [SM, s 108]
+119 Form of proxy [SM, s 129]